agalecki/SAS-AFT-Ex/doc/README.md

 Interpretation of the regression coefficients in AFT model:

-If we increase the covariate value of <img src="https://render.githubusercontent.com/render/math?math=x_k"> by one unit while holding other covariate values unchanged, the corresponding average survival time will increase by a factor of <img src="https://render.githubusercontent.com/render/math?math=\exp{(\beta_k)}">.
+If we increase the covariate value of <img src="https://render.githubusercontent.com/render/math?math=x_k"> by one unit while holding other covariate values unchanged, the corresponding expected survival time (median survival time) will increase by a factor of <img src="https://render.githubusercontent.com/render/math?math=\exp{(\beta_k)}">.

 Notes:

+* In the Weibull Mode:
-* If the scale parameter is less than 1, the hazard increases over time.
+   - If the scale parameter is less than 1, the hazard increases over time.
-If the shape parameter \( p = 1 \), the hazard stays constant over time (exponential model).
+   - If the scale parameter equals 1, the hazard stays constant over time (exponential model).
-If the shape parameter \( p < 1 \), the hazard decreases over time.
+   - If the scale parameter greater than 1, the hazard decreases over time.
 Pre
 REFERENCES